aws-samples/amazon-elasticache-samples/README.md

 ## Amazon ElastiCache Samples

-Samples and documentation for using the [Amazon ElastiCache](https://aws.amazon.com/elasticache/) with [Redis](https://aws.amazon.com/elasticache/redis/) OSS compatibility and [Memcached](https://aws.amazon.com/elasticache/memcached/).
+Samples and documentation for using with [Amazon ElastiCache](https://aws.amazon.com/elasticache/) for Valkey, Memcached and Redis OSS.

 ---